agbc317/Election_analysis/README.md

     - Raymon Anthony Doane: 3.1% (11,606)
 - Winning Candidate and their Vote Count and Percentage
     - Diana DeGette who recieved 73.8% of the vote which is equal to 272,892 votes.
+- The votes for each county were
+    - Jefferson county had 38,855 votes or 10.5% of the votes.
+    - Denver county had 306,055 votes or 82.8% of the votes.
+    - Arapahoe county had 24,801 votes or 6.7% of the votes.

+## Election Audit Summary
+This script could be used to analyze many other elections by making a few changes to ensure that the data is read correctly.
+Ensure that the columns for county(or state or other) and candidate name are accurate to the file they are being read from.
+You will have to change the file path to ensure that you are reading data from the correct file.